The Scientific Authority

 The main functions of the Scientific Authority are to:

-- Monitor the legal and illegal trade in specimens of TOPS (Threatened or Protected) species and CITES species (species included on the Appendices to the Convention on International Trade in Endangered Species of Wild Fauna and Flora)
+- Monitor the legal and illegal trade in specimens of TOPS species (species listed as threatened or protected in terms of section 56 of the National Environmental Management: Biodiversity Act (NEMBA) of 2004) and CITES species (species included on the Appendices to the Convention on International Trade in Endangered Species of Wild Fauna and Flora)

-- Make recommendations to an issuing authority on applications for permits to trade in TOPS species
+- Make recommendations to an issuing authority on applications for permits to undertake restricted activities with TOPS species

 - Make and publish non-detriment findings on the impact of trade on the survival of species in the wild

 - Advise on the registration of ranching operations, nurseries, and captive breeding facilities

 - Advise on amendments to TOPS listings and prohibition of restricted activities